Syrian cultural caravan: Reception

-Since its initiation in 2014, the caravan has been creating great emulation at each stop it made.
-Newspapers describe a curious public, impressed and welcoming.
-Artists have managed to create lively debates, opening up the space for discussion among participants and the public.
+Since its initiation in 2014, the caravan has generally been viewed favourably.
+Newspapers describe the public as being a curious, impressed and welcoming in response to the caravan.
+Artists have created debates, opening up the space for discussion among participants and the public.

 This success translated into a series of invitations by numerous municipalities to come and perform in 2015.
-The number of invitations for 2016 has even increased.
+The number of invitations for 2016 has increased.

 The caravan has also succeeded in raising awareness and mobilising European political figures around solidarity with the Syrian people.
 Its performance in Metz, France, was inscribed with the declaration of Metz' mayor, Dominique Gros, to develop its civil partnership with the city of Aleppo.
 In Germany, Frank Keppeler, Pulheim's mayor, and Myriam Koch, Düsseldorf's deputy mayor, have stated their will to increase and improve their accommodation capacity towards Syrian refugees.
 They also organised in Alès a performance in partnership with the CGT, a major French labor Union.
 Leila Shahid, PLO's former spokeswoman in Paris and former General Delegate of Palestine in Brussels, along with Yves Aubin de la Messuzière came to express their support for the cultural caravan.